-The Bachelor of Science Degree in Criminal Justice offered at Waldorf College is designed to provie students with a strong base of knowledge in the three primary areas of the criminal justice system: Law Enforcement, Courts and Corrections - our essential core curriculum is designed to establish a well-rounded foundation within your Criminal Justice career.
+The Bachelor of Science Degree in Criminal Justice offered at Waldorf University is designed to provie students with a strong base of knowledge in the three primary areas of the criminal justice system: Law Enforcement, Courts and Corrections - our essential core curriculum is designed to establish a well-rounded foundation within your Criminal Justice career.
 In order to attain a solid immersion in the field, students select four classes from program electives in areas such as Juvenile Justice, Probation, Community Corrections and Advanced Criminology.
-The Waldorf College Criminal Justice program offers students a variety of electives that will keep students engaged with efforts and initiatives that are current within this field of study.
+The Waldorf University Criminal Justice program offers students a variety of electives that will keep students engaged with efforts and initiatives that are current within this field of study.

 Waldorf Students can also support their Criminal Justice education with classes from other programs; such as Biology for Conservation Officer or Game Warden, Chemistry for Crime Scene Analysts or Technicians, Psychology for Correctional Case Management or Social Services and Business for Warden, Chief Probation Officer or Police Chief.